SELECTION OF QUESTIONS AND ANSWERS

 Drawing the Moon is an excellent exercise to generate energy flow to reduce weight and gain good health.
 Many people have benefited from this exercise.

-In his blog which you have provided, Marcus said that he developed too much back pain performing Carrying the Moon.
+In his blog which you have provided, Marcus said that he developed too much back pain performing Drawing the Moon.
 This was an indication he was not performing the exercise correctly.
 As far as I can remember, he never learned the exercise from me.
 He was slender all the time I saw him, so there was no need for me to teach him Drawing the Moon.

 I have read two of your books in Spanish, "Shaolin Kungfu" and "The Art of Chi Kung".
 They are excellent.
 I have started to practice Wushu in my city.